schneiderderek/atom-weather/README.md

 ### Show Low
 By default weather will show the low for the day.
 To change this, check/uncheck the option.

+### Show Pressure
+By default weather will show the current atmospheric pressure.
+To change this, check/uncheck the option.

 ### Show Sunrise
 By default weather will show the sunrise time.
 To change this, check/uncheck the option.